 What does worshipping God mean?

-The most basic definition of worship is to love and honor someone or something very much according to Meriam Webster’s Dictionary.
+According to Meriam Webster’s Dictionary, the most basic definition of worship is to love and honor someone or something very much.

 Nature is another thing that is often worshipped.
-Throughout the Bible, many people worshipped creation rather than God the creator.
-There were gods of the sun, moon, and stars.
-There were fertility gods, harvest gods and so many more.
+In the Bible, many people worshipped the sun, moon, and stars.
+There were also fertility gods and harvest gods, to name a few.
 These practices still exist in parts of the world even today.

-So what does it mean to worship God?
-Again, in the simplest terms, it is to give greater love and honor to God above all other things or people.
+So what does it mean to be true worshipers of God?
+In the simplest terms, it is to give greater love and honor to God above all other things or people.

 What does the Bible say about worship?